 In the large beautiful landscaped gardens of Tubber House, Kircubbin up till a few years ago an underground World War II bunker was to be found.
 It was named ‘THE WAR HOUSE’, the former sector operations room which controlled Ballyhalbert airfield.
 This top-secret location was one of the most significant buildings in Northern Ireland.
 The war house was built specifically as a fighter base to combat the increasing incursion of German enemy planes.
 This operations room at Kircubbin would have been responsible for dispatching the Spitfires and Hurricanes stationed at Ballyhalbert.
-The WAAF plotters responsibility of calculating and confirming the position and identification of enemy and friendly aircraft off the coast of Ulster was vital.
-It is of the opinion of many of the ex Royal Air Force personnel that ‘The War House’s’ contribution to the defence of the realm in the 2nd World War was never fully recognised.
+The WAAF plotters responsibility of calculating and confirming the position and identification of the enemy and friendly aircraft off the coast of Ulster was vital.
+It is of the opinion of many of the ex-Royal Air Force personnel that ‘The War House’s’ contribution to the defense of the realm in the 2nd World War was never fully recognised.

-Built in 1943 near Limavady, a semi circle dome for aircraft gunners.
-Inside would sit an aircraft gunner at a pretend gun and on then ceiling of this dome they would project a film of a silhouette of aircraft, electronically they could work out whether they had hit their target.
+Built-in 1943 near Limavady, a semi-circle dome for aircraft gunners.
+Inside would sit an aircraft gunner at a pretend gun and on the ceiling of this dome, they would project a film of a silhouette of aircraft, electronically they could work out whether they had hit their target.
 One could call it an old-fashioned computer game and it’s the only one still in existence in the country.